Cataltug/PrimeNumberChallenge/README.md

 🧠 Challenge: Find Prime Numbers

-Asal sayilar yalnizca kendilerine ve 1'e tam bolunen pozitif sayilardir.
+Prime numbers are positive numbers that are divisible only by themselves and 1.

 a.
-Parametre olarak verilen sayiya en yakin asal sayiyi bulan bir fonksiyon yazin.
+Write a function that finds the closest prime number to a given number.

-Ornegin fonksiyonunuza 100 sayisi arguman olarak verildiginde sonuc olarak 97 sayisi return edilmeli.
+For example, when you pass the number 100 as an argument to your function, the result should be 97.

 Input: 100 -> Output: 97

 a1.
-(Extra Challenge 💪) Fonksiyonunuzu 100'den büyük olan sayıları da destekleyecek şekilde düzenleyin.
+(Extra Challenge 💪) Modify your function to support numbers greater than 100 as well.

 b.
-Parametre olarak verilen sayidan buyuk olan ilk asal sayinin ve kucuk olan ilk asal sayinin toplamini bulan bir fonksiyon yazin.
+Write a function that calculates the sum of the first prime number greater than the given number and the first prime number smaller than the given number.

 Input: 100

-  -> 100'den kucuk ilk asal sayi: 97
+-> First prime number smaller than 100: 97

-  -> 100'den buyuk ilk asal sayi: 101
+-> First prime number greater than 100: 101

 Output: 101 + 97